 Medical treatment can include a combination of topical and oral medications.
 There is no `one size fits all`, and accordingly, your dermatologist will tailor your treatment regimen according to your individual health needs.
 These include:

-- Topical medications: Help reduce skin inflammation and redness and are applied to the skin either once or twice daily.
-Metronidazole cream, Brimonidine gel, Ivermectin cream, and Azelaic Acid cream are examples of commonly-prescribed topical medications.
+- Topical medications: Help reduce skin inflammation and redness and are applied to the skin either once or twice a day.
+Your doctor would advise topical medication depending on severity of Rosacea.